The Lucknow Metro Transport is a rapid transit system that serves the city of Lucknow in the state of Uttar Pradesh, India.

 Lucknow Metro Map covers a distance of 22.87 km with 22 stations.
 It is the 8th longest operational metro network in India after Delhi Metro, Hyderabad Metro, Chennai Metro, Namma Metro, Kolkata Metro, Noida Metro, and Kochi Metro.

-The Lucknow Metro Rail Corporation (LMRC) has appointed 35 customer relations assistants to help passengers, especially senior citizens, to get their tickets.
+The Lucknow Metro Rail Corporation (LMRC) a part of UPMRC has appointed 35 customer relations assistants to help passengers, especially senior citizens, to get their tickets on the station.
 LMRC has provided free RO drinking water, toilets, escalators, and elevators at all of their stations.

-The Lucknow Metro (LMRC) project is Uttar Pradesh’s most expensive transport system, with a total cost of about $ 2 billion in Phase 1A (Red Line) and 1B (Blue Line), with a cost of Rs.
-62,828 crores (the US $ 970 million).
+The Lucknow Metro (LMRC) project is Uttar Pradesh’s most expensive transport system, with a total cost of about $2 billion in Phase 1A (Red Line) and 1B (Blue Line), with a cost of Rs.
+62,828 crores (the US $970 million).
 Phase 1A is currently now operating within 22 Stations.
-The Lucknow Metro Rail Corporation (LMRC), a 50:50 joint venture between the Government of India and the Government of Uttar Pradesh was established for the construction and operation of the metro.
+The Lucknow Metro Rail Corporation (LMRC) is a 50:50 joint venture between the Government of India and the Government of Uttar Pradesh was established for the construction and operation of the metro train.

 Phase 3 will be 3 lines from Munshipulia to Jankipuram, Charbagh to SGPGI, and Secretariat to CG City.
-Phase 4 map will expand the metro to outer areas and satellite cities.
+Lucknow metro Phase 4 map will expand the metro to outer areas and satellite cities.

 The current phase to be completed is between Munshi Pulia and Chaudhary Charan Singh International Airport.
-The time taken from one time to the other end is about 50 minutes, with a maximum fare of Rs.
+The time taken from one time to the other end will be about 50 minutes, with a maximum fare of Rs.
 60.

 Lucknow Metro Corridor: Phase 1, 2 and 3

-- Corridor 1 – Secretariat To CG City South Extension
+- Phase 1 – Secretariat To CG City South Extension.

-- Corridor 2 – CCS (Chaudhary Charan Singh) Airport to Atal Bihari Vajpai Stadium.
+- Phase 2 – CCS (Chaudhary Charan Singh) Airport to Atal.
+Bihari Vajpai Stadium.

-- Corridor 3 – Indira Nagar Metro Station to Atal Bihari Vajpai Stadium Metro Station.
+- Phase 3 – Indira Nagar Metro Station to Atal Bihari Vajpai Stadium Metro Station.

-- Corridor 4– Charbag Metro Station to SGPGI(Sanjay Gandhi Postgraduate Institute of Medical Sciences) Metro Station.
+- Phase 4– Charbag Metro Station to SGPGI(Sanjay Gandhi Postgraduate Institute of Medical Sciences) Metro Station.

-- Corridor 5– IIM Lucknow to Rajajipuram Stadium.
+- Phase 5– IIM Lucknow to Rajajipuram Stadium.

-- Corridor 6 – MunshiPulia to Jankipuram Metro Station
+- Phase 6 – MunshiPulia to Jankipuram Metro Station

 LMRC Metro Stations in Lucknow